kubeflow/blog/_posts/2020-08-01-data-science-meets-devops.md

 2. Converts the notebook to html using [nbconvert](https://nbconvert.readthedocs.io/en/latest/).
 3. Uploads the ipynb and html files to GCS using [gsutil](https://cloud.google.com/storage/docs/gsutil)

-This notebook fetches GitHub Issues data [from BigQuery](https://medium.com/google-cloud/analyzing-github-issues-and-comments-with-bigquery-c41410d3308) and launches an [AutoML](https://cloud.google.com/automl) job to train a model.
+This notebook fetches GitHub Issues data [from BigQuery](https://medium.com/google-cloud/analyzing-github-issues-and-comments-with-bigquery-c41410d3308) and generates CSV files on GCS suitable for import into [Google AutoML](https://cloud.google.com/automl).
+The notebook then launches an [AutoML](https://cloud.google.com/automl) job to train a model.

+We chose AutoML because we wanted to focus on building a complete end to end solution rather than iterating on the model.
-AutoML allowed us to focus on infrastructure and engineering rather than spending too much time building and tuning models.
-Furthermore, AutoML provides a competitive baseline for us to improve upon.
-We may revisit these models in the future.
+AutoML provides a competitive baseline that we may try to improve upon in the future.

-To easily view the executed notebook we convert it to html and upload it to GCS.
+To easily view the executed notebook we convert it to html and upload it to [GCS which makes it easy to serve public, static content](https://cloud.google.com/storage/docs/hosting-static-website).
+This allows us to use notebooks to generate rich visualizations to evaluate our model.

 ### Model Deployment